Information Security Office

 * Federal regulations (for example, FERPA, HIPAA, Gramm-Leach-Bliley, Biodefense, Homeland Security, DoD, etc.)

-Category-I digital data must include all high-risk Information Resources as defined by 1 TAC 202.72.
+Category-I (Confidential) digital data must include all high-risk Information Resources as defined by 1 TAC 202.72.